Virachey National Park

 Virachey National Park (ឧទ្យានជាតិវីរជ័យ) is a national park in north-eastern Cambodia covering an area of 3380.57 km2.

 The park is one of only two Cambodian ASEAN Heritage Parks.
 The park overlaps Ratanakiri and Stung Treng Provinces.
-The park's flora and fauna is threatened by illegal logging.
-Administration of the park is the responsibility of the Cambodian Ministry of Environment.
+The park's flora and fauna are threatened by illegal logging.
+The administration of the park is the responsibility of the Cambodian Ministry of Environment.

 Description

-Located in some of the most deep and isolated jungles of Cambodia, Virachey is largely unexplored and holds a large assortment of wildlife, waterfalls and mountains.
-The park comprises dense semi-evergreen lowlands, montane forests, upland savannah, bamboo thickets and occasional patches of mixed deciduous forest.
+Located in some of the deepest and most isolated jungles of Cambodia, Virachey is largely unexplored and holds a large assortment of wildlife, waterfalls, and mountains.
+The park comprises dense semi-evergreen lowlands, montane forests, upland savannah, bamboo thickets, and occasional patches of mixed deciduous forest.
 Most of the area lies above 400 meters up to 1,500 meters.